 Are you looking for an easy homemade sweet buns recipe?
 Danish Yeast Buns made with a buttery cardamom dough, walnuts, cranberries, and raisins have just a touch of sweetness.
-They are incredibly easy to make, and you'll be happy you did.
+They are effortless to make, and you'll be happy you did.

 There's nothing quite like the smell of homemade buns baking in the oven encompassing the kitchen, making you anticipate the first bite.
 I have yet to meet a person who can resist warm buns.